Open Enrollment Benefit Information

-- Wednesday, May 1st: from 9:30 a.m.-12 noon and 1:15-3:30 p.m.
-You may complete your Section 125 form and do all your sign-ups or changes for insurance coverage at the annual Benefits Fair in the College Church Fellowship Hall.
+- Monday, April 20th: Benefits Fair from 10:00 a.m.-12 noon and 1:15-3:30 p.m.
+You may complete your Annual Open Enrollment form and do all your sign-ups or changes for insurance coverage at the annual Benefits Fair in the College Church Fellowship Hall.

-- Friday, May 31st: your section 125 form and any insurance application forms are due to Vickie Miller in Human Resources.
+- Friday, May 15th: the last day to submit your Open Enrollment forms and any insurance application forms to Vickie Miller in Human Resources.

-ALL FORMS MUST BE COMPLETED AND SUBMITTED TO VICKIE MILLER BY FRIDAY, MAY 31ST: A new application or cancellation form is needed for any benefit in which you are changing coverage.
-Changing your Section 125 form is one step; a new application or cancellation is needed for the insurance company to know your change of coverage.
+ALL FORMS MUST BE COMPLETED AND SUBMITTED TO VICKIE MILLER BY Friday, May 15th: A new application or cancellation form is needed for any benefit in which you are changing coverage.
+Changing your Annual Open Enrollment form is one step; a new application or cancellation is needed for the insurance company to know your change of coverage.

 Many of the forms are available online from the HR forms page.
 Download them, fill them in, print them out, and return all forms to the Human Resources department by campus mail to Westlawn 103.
 You can also stop by the HR department anytime to pick up a form.

 Come to the Benefits Fair for detailed information and help filling out the forms.
 To review your current benefits, please see the employee-elected deductions listed on your online Compensation Statement.
-We will also have a copy of your current Section 125 form available at the Benefits Fair.
+We will also have a copy of your current Annual Open Enrollment form available at the Benefits Fair.

-The Benefits Fair on May 1st will feature representatives of most of our benefit providers who can offer assistance in describing products and completing applications.
-In addition, representatives from TIAA-CREF, Mennonite Retirement Trust, and Interra Credit Union will be in attendence to facilitate account enrollment or answer employee questions.
-A Human Resources table will include Section 125 forms and answers to your open enrollment questions.
-We will have your current year Section 125 form available to compare.
-Please plan to visit each vendor on May 1st at the College Mennonite Church Fellowship Hall.
+The Benefits Fair on April 20th will feature representatives of most of our benefit providers who can offer assistance in describing products and completing applications.
+In addition, representatives from TIAA-CREF and Mennonite Retirement Trust will be in attendance to facilitate account enrollment or answer employee questions.
+The GC Development Office will also have a table and enrollment form this year for convenience in learning about the benefits of donating to Goshen College.
+A Human Resources table will include Annual Open Enrollment forms and answers to your open enrollment questions.
+We will have your current year Annual Open Enrollment form available to compare.
+Please plan to visit each vendor on April 20th at the College Mennonite Church Fellowship Hall.